Gravitation & Astrophysics

-During my first year at Mastercard (2020), I helped one of the nation's major health insurance providers to fight Fraud, Waste, and Abuse by analyzing insurance claim data and building Supervised and Unsupervised Learning to detect and prevent fraud in medical insurance claims.
+During my years at Mastercard (2020-present), I helped multiple medical insurance organizations to fight Fraud, Waste, and Abuse by analyzing insurance claim data and building Supervised and Unsupervised Learning to detect and prevent fraud in medical insurance claims.

 Fintech & Payment Industry